 Since 1988, Delta Sigma Theta chapters have supported UNICEF's education, health and child protection programs in Africa and the Caribbean, with a focus on gender and women's empowerment.
-Now, UNICEF USA & Delta Sigma Theta Sorority, Inc. have launched a strategic national partnership to raise awareness and support for young girls and boys in Africa who are at risk of or have experienced trafficking, exploitation, violence and abuse.
+Now, UNICEF USA & Delta Sigma Theta Sorority, Inc. have launched a strategic national partnership to raise awareness and support for young girls and boys in Africa and Haiti who are at risk of or have experienced trafficking, exploitation, violence and abuse.

 UNICEF’s programs help these girls and boys heal, recover and regain their childhood.
 This means providing them with greater protection and individualized care plans to help them recover and heal from the devastating impacts of abuse.

 Together, Delta Sigma Theta and UNICEF USA can help raise awareness and support to protect children from violence and exploitation and create more access to education, health and protection for millions of children throughout Africa and Haiti.

 Checks can be

 Make sure to include your chapter name or affiliation on the memo line.

 - Haiti Appeal 2021

 - Child Protection in West and Central Africa

 Learn More About Our Partnership